-Impairment losses recognized in the year ended December 31, 2018 represent the losses incurred to reduce the carrying amounts to the recoverable amounts of the buildings, structures, machinery and vehicles, such as due to the decision of individual demolition.
+Impairment losses recognized in the year ended December 31, 2018 represent losses incurred to reduce the carrying amounts to the recoverable amounts for buildings, structures, machinery and vehicles, due to the decision to demolish individual items, etc.

 The recoverable amounts of these assets are calculated mainly by their values in use.